JiannanZhang/DV_RProject3/00 Doc/project3.md

 Project 3 required Jeffrey and I to import a large dataset into Oracle Server and call the data into RStudio for analysis.
 Below will describe the dataset and the following analysis.

-Dataset: GOVSPENDING2007, GOVSPENDING2007, GOVSPENDING2008, GOVSPENDING2009
+Dataset: GOVSPENDING2007, GOVSPENDING2007, GOVSPENDING2008, CENSUSCOUNTY

 Oracle SQL Developer: C##CS329E_JCN565